ozimmortal/commits/README.md

  -- People always tell you 'Be humble.
 Be humble.'
 When was the last time someone told you to be amazing?
 Be great!
 Be awesome!
 Be awesome!
 Thu Jan  9 08:00:25 2025

  -- Truth is my goal.
 Controversy is my gym.
 I'll do a hundred reps of controversy for a 6 pack of truth  Thu Jan  9 09:00:24 2025

+ -- We are here to complete the revolution.
+We are building the future  Thu Jan  9 10:00:37 2025